-- \ The different types of equations: The equations governing the atmosphere can be represented with more or less approximations. - The non-hydrostatic system of equations can represent the non-hydrostatic effects; there are several ways to write a non-hydrostatic system of equations, some ways filter the acoustic waves, some other ways keep them.
+The different types of equations: The equations governing the atmosphere can be represented with more or less approximations.

+- The non-hydrostatic system of equations can represent the non-hydrostatic effects; there are several ways to write a non-hydrostatic system of equations, some ways filter the acoustic waves, some other ways keep them.
 The non-hydrostatic system of equations which is coded is the fully elastic set of equations, and this system does not filter acoustic waves.
-It is interesting to use a non-hydrostatic system of equations for a model, when the horizontal mesh-size is under 5 km. - For coarser resolutions (above 5 km), it is useless to represent non-hydrostatic effects and one uses a primitive equations (hydrostatic) system of equations. - Deep vs shallow atmosphere formulations: - The deep atmosphere system of equations retains the w-terms in the Coriolis term and takes account of the true distance from the current point to the Earth centre; additionally, the vertical variations of the gravitation acceleration g can be taken into account. - The shallow (or thin layer) atmosphere system of equations neglects the w-terms in the Coriolis term and replaces the true distance from the current point to the Earth centre by a constant.
-The classical system of primitive equations is a shallow atmosphere system where the gravitation acceleration is assumed to be constant. - A deeper stage of approximations is to consider models with only one vertical layer: for example the shallow water system of equations or the "vorticity" system of equations.
+It is interesting to use a non-hydrostatic system of equations for a model, when the horizontal mesh-size is under 5 km. - For coarser resolutions (above 5 km), it is useless to represent non-hydrostatic effects and one uses a primitive equations (hydrostatic) system of equations. - Deep vs shallow atmosphere formulations: - The deep atmosphere system of equations retains the w-terms in the Coriolis term and takes account of the true distance from the current point to the Earth centre; additionally, the vertical variations of the gravitation acceleration \mathbf{g} can be taken into account. - The shallow (or thin layer) atmosphere system of equations neglects the w-terms in the Coriolis term and replaces the true distance from the current point to the Earth centre by a constant.
+The classical system of primitive equations is a shallow atmosphere system where the gravitation acceleration is assumed to be constant. - Another way of refinement is to represent the latitudinal variations of the Earth radius, or the latitudinal variations of the gravitation acceleration g. - A deeper stage of approximations is to consider models with only one vertical layer: for example the shallow water system of equations or the "vorticity" system of equations.
 These systems of equations are used for simulations on an idealised environment.